 In a salary slab, the Basic Salary is always taxable which is why its percentage is usually 40% of the Cost to Company (CTC).
 If the Basic Salary is however allotted a lower percentage then it will result in tax deductions from other constituents of the salary.

-Dearness Allowance is that part of the salary structure whose purpose is to reduce the burden of inflation on salaried employees.
+Dearness Allowances is that part of the salary structure whose purpose is to reduce the burden of inflation on salaried employees.
 The amount of Dearness Allowance is usually 5% of the total CTC and similar to the Basic component, it also influences PF, ESIC etc.

 HRA for salaried people is credited as per Section 10 (13A) of the Income Tax Act, with respect to Rule 2A of Income Tax Rules.
 Self-employed taxpayers cannot avail HRA tax exemption benefits under this section but they can claim tax benefits under Section 80GG of the Income Tax Act.